 Why the increased emphasis on STEM education?

-Traditionally, science, technology, engineering and mathematics have been taught as isolated subjects in our schools.
-Yes, math is a tool that is often used in science classes; and technology, such as calculators, is used in teaching math, science and engineering.
-And of course the computer has found its way into all content areas in many classrooms.
-However, the STEM approach to education involves the idea of purposefully integrating all of these subjects together, and in the context of rigorous, authentic, real-life critical thinking and problem solving.
-Why the change?
+Science, technology, engineering, and mathematics have traditionally been taught as isolated subjects in our schools.
+Though this does allow the school day to be neatly broken into several blocks, the STEM approach to education involves the idea of purposefully integrating all of these subjects together in the context of rigorous, authentic, real-life critical thinking and problem solving.

-To truly understand phenomena and events, as well as navigate and participate within today’s rapidly changing world, whether within its natural- or human-made realms, requires a comprehensive education in STEM content.
-Just as important in these endeavors, are the skills of critical thinking and problem solving.
-More specifically, we want our young people to learn the skills of: asking questions and defining problems, obtaining and evaluating information, developing and using models, planning and carrying out investigations, selecting and using appropriate tools, analyzing and interpreting data, using mathematics and computational thinking, constructing explanations and designing solutions, using evidence to support one’s arguments, and communicating all of this in both speech and writing.
-Education experts and industry leaders are rallying for this type of rigorous learning.
+As the scientists, engineers, and mathematicians of tomorrow, students are expected to be proficient at asking questions, defining problems, obtaining and evaluating information, developing and using models, planning and carrying out investigations, selecting appropriate tools, interpreting data, employing mathematics and computational thinking, constructing explanations, defending theses, designing solutions, and communicating all of this in both speech and writing.
+Education experts and industry leaders alike are rallying for this type of learning.